-Must Deliver Specimen to the Lab is Within 1 Hour: Send specimen at ambient/room temperature (~20-26C/~68-79F).
+Must Deliver Specimen to the Lab Immediately: Send specimen at ambient/ room temperature.

 - The Clinician performing the lumbar puncture (spinal tap) procedure should make their best effort to alert CIMBL prior to performing the procedure. - The specimen must be sent to CIMBL as soon as possible within 1 hour draw time for the immediate processing of the specimen.